rdlynx19/rdlynx19.github.io/content/about.md

 To contact me, please email to: pushkar@u.northwestern.edu

-I'm happy to chat about robots, volleyball, anime and anything else
+I'm happy to chat about robots, volleyball, anime and anything else.

+For my resume, please refer to: [Pushkar's Resume](https://pushkardave.com/resume)